dtm23/alpha/README.md

 Setting up MySQL...

 - Settings can be found in server.js
-- Expectation is the MySQL host is localhost running on port 3306
+- Expectation is the MySQL is running on port 3306
-- Values are picked up from environment variables: DB_USER, DB_PASS, DB_NAME
+- Values are picked up from environment variables: DB_HOST, DB_USER, DB_PASS, DB_NAME
-- Default values are: user, password, alpha
+- Default values are: localhost, user, password, alpha

 Testing your code...